Mayo Schmidt new Nutrien president | The Western Producer

 Mayo Schmidt has been appointed as president and chief executive officer of Nutrien Ltd. after the sudden and surprising departure of Chuck Magro, who is pursuing other opportunities.

-Schmidt stepped down from his position of chair of Nutrien’s board of directors to take the appointment.
+Schmidt stepped down as chair of Nutrien’s board of directors to take the appointment.

 Prior to that he was on the board of Agrium, which became Nutrien after the 2018 merger with Potash Corp. of Saskatchewan.